theo-donacik/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+    The server reads in the user id, queries the database, and sends back the resulting object.

 2. Briefly explain how a malicious attacker can exploit them.
+    By sending a request which make the database retireve the wrong type of information, the server crashes when trying to send the response in a DOS attack.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+    Secure.ts adds a try catch around the response sender so if it fails, it does not crash the server and instead returns an internal server error, preventing the denial of service.